noaa-fisheries-integrated-toolbox/toolbox_web_templating/README.md

 To view the webpages from VS code, try using the Live Preview Extension.
 You may need to add .html to the end of a link in order to view it properly.
 Sometimes the embedded preview doesn't work, so a separate browser window will need to be opened instead.

+## Overview of GitHub Actions in toolbox_web_templating

+GitHub actions code (YAML files) live in the `.github/workflows` directory.

+- `create_html.yml`: creates the html pages for viewing and saves them as artifacts.
+The files can be downloaded and examined.
+Runs on every push to any branch and manually.
+- `dev_create_website_and_deploy.yml`: updates [FIT dev site](https://github.com/noaa-fisheries-integrated-toolbox/fit-dev) by deploying rendered html from the toolbox_web_templating dev branch to https://github.com/noaa-fisheries-integrated-toolbox/fit-dev/tree/gh-pages (gh-pages branch).
+Runs on every push to the dev branch and manually.
+- `prod_create_website_and_deploy.yml`: updates [FIT prod site](https://noaa-fisheries-integrated-toolbox.github.io/) by deploying rendered html from the toolbox_web_templating main branch to https://github.com/noaa-fisheries-integrated-toolbox/noaa-fisheries-integrated-toolbox.github.io/tree/gh-pages (gh-pages branch). runs on every push to main and manually.
+- `validate_json_config.yml`: check that `prod_config.json`,`dev_config.json` matches the JSON schema defined in `schema_config.json` and that `models_all.json` matches the JSON schema definied in `schema_models_all.json`.
+If the GitHub action fails, it will provide info on how the json files need to be modified to match the schema.
+Runs on every push to any branch, and manually.
+- `validate_json_model_list.yml`: checks that the JSON files in `model_list_dir` matches the JSON schema defined in `schema_model_list.json`.
+If the GitHub action fails, it will provide info on how the json files need to be modified to match the schema.
+Runs on every push to any branch where there are changes to the files in `model_list_dir` and manually.